Image-Analysis-Hub/Pasteur-BioImage-Analysis-Course-2025/Analyst/Day5/README.md

 pip install 'napari[all]'
 ```

 to quickly verify that your install is working correctly, you can run the following command.
-It should return a list of processors or raise an error if your install is not working.
+It should return a list of devices or raise an error if your install is not working.

 ```bash
 python -c "import pyclesperanto as cle; print(cle.list_available_devices())"
 ```

 > [!IMPORTANT]
+> Additionnal package maybe required for MacOS and Linux:
 > * __MacOS__ `mamba install -c conda-forge ocl_icd_wrapper_apple`
 > * __LINUX__ `mamba install -c conda-forge ocl-icd-system`